 The Energy Bill Revolution is a public campaign, run by an alliance of organisations, calling for warm homes and lower energy bills.
 We are asking the Government to use the money it gets from carbon taxes to make the UK’s homes super-energy efficient.
 This will drive down energy bills, help end fuel poverty, help tackle child poverty, create jobs, improve health and reduce carbon emissions.Top

 Why is the Energy Bill Revolution needed?

-As a result, 1 in 5 UK households are now in fuel poverty (meaning they need to spend 10% or more of their income on keeping their homes warm).
-If gas prices keep rising as the Government expects, it is projected that 1 in 3 households could be in fuel poverty by 2016.
+As a result, millions of people are now in fuel poverty and the situation is getting worse.
 Older people, children and people with disabilities or health issues are all particularly vulnerable to the mental and physical impacts of living in cold homes brought on by high energy bills.

 Meanwhile, about 25% of the UK’s greenhouse gas emissions come from homes.
 Reducing these emissions is crucial if we are to tackle climate change and meet carbon reduction targets.

 The only permanent solution is to make all UK homes super-energy efficient.
 But to make this happen the Government has to spend more money on programmes to insulate millions of homes.Top

 Where is this money going to come from?

 The Energy Bill Revolution is calling on the Government to use the money it gets from carbon taxes to make our homes super-energy efficient.

 Over the next 15 years the Government will raise £63 billion in carbon taxes.
 If this was recycled to households it could help to insulate millions of homes and lower energy bills.Top

 What is a carbon tax?